Heyflyingpig/CausalChat/README_EN.md

 ## Core Capabilities

-The overall pipeline of CausalChat can be summarized as:
+The overall pipeline of CausalAgent can be summarized as:

 **Upload data → Pre-process & data health check → Causal structure learning → Post-processing & quality enhancement → Report & visualization.**